 Sofia is a client service professional with Alpha Analytics.
 She provides clients with quality customer service, relationship management, as well as maintaining operational and administration responsibilities.
 Charitable organizations have also benefited from Sofia’s talents including Vintage Hollywood Foundation, James Redford Institute for Transplant Awareness, Share the Beat, Simply Shakespeare/Shakespeare Festival LA, Lucky Brand Foundation, The Painted Turtle and others.
 Sofia brings over 20 years of experience and attended UCLA and St. Theresa’s College.
 She was awarded recognitions of merit from Phi Beta Kappa and the Society of Women Engineers (SWE).
 Sofia was trained in the Russian Vaganova method of classical ballet and, in her spare time, continues to immerse herself in the arts, languages, food and travel.

-Brenda Gonzalez is the newest addition to the Alpha Analytics team; her responsibilities focus on administrative duties—including social media and customer service—and learning investment methodology to eventually help manage portfolios.
+Brenda Gonzalez is Assistant Vice President at Alpha Analytics team; her responsibilities focus on administrative duties—including marketing and customer service—and learning investment methodology to eventually help manage portfolios.

 Brenda is a Mexican native that moved to the US as a young teen.
 This transition pushed her to pursue an Anthropology BA from the University of California Los Angeles (UCLA)—all her tuition cost and books were covered by the UC Blue and Gold Program and both Cal Grants offered by the State of California.